mjordan/islandora_workbench_docs/docs/configuration.md

 ## Configuration settings

-The settings defined in a configuration file are:
+The settings defined in a configuration file are documented below.
+Their order in the configuration file doesn't matter.

 | Setting | Required | Default value | Description |
 | --- | --- | --- | --- |